SKGemini/capstone_project/README.md

 # Write...Read...Action!

 In light of current cinema, many have turned to literary works as plot sources.
-While adapting them to screen is easier since a script is already in existence, translation from paper to film is difficult for certain genres and not every book is deemed "worthy" for such a resource-intensive project.
-Also, it's not feasible to produce a film adaption for every single book.
-So what features of a book entails it to have a cinematic adaption?
-This project will explore those features to see if one can predict the likelihood of a film adaptation for a book.
+While adapting them to screen is easier since a script is already in existence, translation from paper to film is difficult for certain genres and it's not practical to produce a cinematic adaption for every single book.
+I explored which features help predict the likelihood of a film adaptation for a book.

+As an avid reader, I enjoyed doing a deep dive into the research and identify books of various genres and topics--some of which I deem worthy for a movie but hasn't been made into fruition.
+This project can highlight "hidden gems" and help entities such as publishing companies and film production studios as a method of pre-screening manuscripts/books.

 ## Background